- What is customer relationship management (CRM)?

 Customer relationship management makes it easier for businesses to streamline their processes, increase profitability, and build customer loyalty.

-According to Gleanster and Act-on‘s report, 99% of top performers in the B2B space use CRM for retaining customers.
+According to Gleanster and Act-on‘s report, 99% of top performers in the B2B space use CRM to retain customers.

 CRM database used by 99% of top performers in B2B

-Some of the most popular CRM software are as follow.
+Some of the most popular CRM software are as follows.